agile-students-fall2025/4-final-camp/README.md

 ## Project Description

-University campuses often manage hundreds of items — from cameras and lab kits to musical instruments and sports gear — using disjointed or manual systems.
+University campuses often manage hundreds of items from cameras and lab kits to musical instruments and sports gear using disjointed or manual systems.
 This leads to misplaced assets, missed deadlines, and communication breakdowns between students and staff.

-**CAMP** solves these issues by offering a centralized, intelligent platform where students can easily reserve and borrow items, and staff can efficiently track inventory, manage returns, and monitor overdue items — all in real time.
+**CAMP** solves these issues by offering a centralized, intelligent platform where students can easily reserve and borrow items, and staff can efficiently track inventory, manage returns, and monitor overdue items.
 ---

 ## Key Features